seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-ar.rst

 -----------

-The file format for LLVM Archive files is similar to that of BSD 4.4 or Mac OSX archive files.
-In fact, except for the symbol table, the ``ar`` commands on those operating systems should be able to read LLVM archive files.
+The file format for LLVM37 Archive files is similar to that of BSD 4.4 or Mac OSX archive files.
+In fact, except for the symbol table, the ``ar`` commands on those operating systems should be able to read LLVM37 archive files.
 The details of the file format follow.

 Each archive begins with the archive magic number which is the eight printable